SamP20/cortex-m-scheduling/README.md

 `switch_to` will only perform the switch if the thread is pending (use `force_switch_to` if you want to force it).
 Afterwards it will check if any threads are pending, and if not it will put the processor to sleep.

+# The Mutex

+TODO: Explain how the mutex works